smcclab/smc-course/_assessments/04-lens-performance.md

 By default, we expect every member of the ensemble to connect their laptop to all of: _HDMI_, _3.5mm headphone jack_, and a power point and leave it plugged in for the duration of your setup, run through and performance.

-- We wil provide a big PA system and foldback speakers in the venue.
+- We will provide a big PA system and foldback speakers in the venue.
 - There will be technical support available at the performance (from our staff and and School of Music technical staff), support is limited to connectivity issues, not stability of your piece :-)
 - You will need to confirm the **order of works** in your group's concert and any special instructions for the **HDMI** and **audio** inputs by the week 12 workshop.

 {:.info}
 If you have trouble getting your laptop to output HDMI or audio over a 3.5mm headphone jack, please sort this out well before the final performance.

 ## Marking criteria {#marking}